HCI-NTU/multi-domain-learning/README.md

 # multi-domain-learning
 This repository provides a list of training and test images used in the following paper.
 For the original image files sourced from MOCS, SODA, and CIS datasets, you may want to contact the authors and/or owners.

-"Paradox of AI generalization and specialization: Learning and sharing visual representation knowledge across multiple domains for universal computer vision models in construction."
-Automation in Construction, _Under Review_
+Kim, J. (2025).
+"Balancing AI generalization and specialization: Multi-domain learning for universal computer vision models in construction."
+(2025). _Automation in Construction_, 176, 106279.
+DOI: 10.1016/j.autcon.2025.106279.

 The trained models are accessible at https://drive.google.com/drive/folders/1oOUPN4vqIs54eLHZRi6HM5tnRDBGWkpg?usp=sharing.